 Neuromuscular & skeletal: Musculoskeletal pain (25% to 40%), arthralgia (11% to 24%), muscle spasm (11% to 21%), weakness (14%), arthropathy (13%)

 Ophthalmic: Dry eye syndrome (17%), increased lacrimation (13%), blurred vision (10% to 13%), decreased visual acuity (11%)

 Respiratory: Upper respiratory tract infection (16% to 47%), dyspnea (12% to 27%), cough (13% to 22%), sinusitis (11% to 22%), epistaxis (11% to 19%), pneumonia (11% to 15%), oropharyngeal pain (14%), bronchitis (11%)

 1% to 10%:

-<1% (Limited to important or life threatening): Hepatic failure, hypersensitivity (includes anaphylactic shock, angioedema, urticaria), interstitial pulmonary disease, pneumonitis (Mato 2016), progressive multifocal leukoencephalopathy, renal failure, tumor lysis syndrome
+<1% (Limited to important or life-threatening): Abnormal platelet aggregation (Kamel 2015), hepatic failure, hypersensitivity (includes anaphylactic shock, angioedema, urticaria), interstitial pulmonary disease, onychoclasis, pneumonia due to Pneumocystis carinii, pneumonitis (Mato 2016), progressive multifocal leukoencephalopathy, renal failure, Stevens-Johnson syndrome, tumor lysis syndrome

 Concerns related to adverse effects: